ulrichosterfeld/hetzner-k8s-cluster/README.md

 # hetzner-k8s-cluster
-Installation of a Kubernetes cluster in the Hetzer Cloud
+Installation of a Kubernetes cluster in the Hetzer Cloud using KUBESPRAY

 ## Create a Hetzner account